 The Company reviews all agreements entered into in order to determine if the contract contains a lease which will be accounted under ASC 842 Leases.
-Our portfolio of leases primarily consists of machinery, equipment and railcars for our slaughter and fabrication facilities and tractors and trailers for our wholly owned trucking subsidiary, National Carriers.
-In addition, we lease our corporate headquarters facility and various regional offices.
+The Company's portfolio of leases primarily consists of machinery, equipment and railcars for its slaughter and fabrication facilities and tractors and trailers for its wholly owned trucking subsidiary, National Carriers.
+In addition, the Company leases its corporate headquarters facility and various regional offices.

-Many of our tractor and trailer leases include a terminal rental adjustments clause ("TRAC").
+Many of the Company's tractor and trailer leases include a terminal rental adjustments clause ("TRAC").
 Under these arrangements, at the end of the lease term and upon the lessor's sale or disposition of the assets, if the amount received by the lessor is less than an amount predetermined and agreed upon in the lease arrangement, or the TRAC value, the Company is liable to the Lessor and shall immediately pay to the Lessor the amount of the deficiency as additional rental payments.
 The additional amount is typically limited to the TRAC value less a percentage of the original fair value of the leased assets.
 The Company considers these potential incremental lease payments as residual value guarantees and only includes the probable portion as lease payments upon lease commencement.

-The majority of our leases include fixed rental payments.
-Certain of our lease agreements contain options or renewals that extend the lease term.
-Upon lease commencement, we only reflect the payments related to options or renewals within the right of use asset and lease liability balances when the option or renewals are reasonably certain to be exercised.
-The Company generally expects that it will renew lease agreements or enter new leases as the existing leases expire.
+The majority of the Company's leases include fixed rental payments.
+Certain of the Company's lease agreements contain options or renewals that extend the lease term.
+Upon lease commencement, the Company only reflects the payments related to options or renewals within the right of use asset and lease liability balances when the option or renewals are reasonably certain to be exercised.
+For the majority of the Company's non-TRAC leases, the Company generally expects that it will renew lease agreements or enter new leases as the existing leases expire.

-We have elected the practical expedient to keep short-term leases (defined as less than 12 months without a purchase option that is likely to be exercised) off of our balance sheet and the practical expedient to combine lease and non-lease components by class of underlying asset.
+The Company has elected the practical expedient to keep short-term leases (defined as less than 12 months without a purchase option that is likely to be exercised) off of its balance sheet and the practical expedient to combine lease and non-lease components by class of underlying asset.

-When capitalizing right of use assets and lease liabilities, the Company uses the rate implicit in the lease, if it is readily available, otherwise, we use or our incremental borrowing rate.
+When capitalizing right of use assets and lease liabilities, the Company uses the rate implicit in the lease, if it is readily available, otherwise, the Company uses or its incremental borrowing rate.

-During our fiscal years ended December 31, 2022; December 25, 2021; and December 26, 2020, we recognized rent expense associated with our leases as follows (in thousands):
+During its fiscal years ended December 30, 2023, December 31, 2022, and December 25, 2021 the Company recognized rent expense associated with its leases as follows (in thousands):

+52 weeks ended December 30, 2023 53 weeks ended 52 weeks ended

-December 31, 2022 December 25, 2021 Decemb er 26, 2020
+December 31, 2022 December 25, 2021

 Operating lease cost:

-Fixed rent expense \$ 26,865 \$ 28,250 \$ 28,560
+Fixed rent expense \$ 30,030 \$ 26,865 \$ 28,250

-Variable rent expense 61 36 26
+Variable rent expense 34 61 36

 Finance lease cost:

-Amortization of ROU assets 2,326 2,356 2,137
+Amortization of ROU assets 2,254 2,326 2,356

-Interest expense 320 404 479
+Interest expense 236 320 404

-Short-term lease cost 4,642 5,376 4,514
+Short-term lease cost 12,097 4,642 5,376

-Net lease cost \$ 34,214 \$ 36,422 \$ 35,716
+Net lease cost \$ 44,651 \$ 34,214 \$ 36,422

-Lease cost - Cost of sales 29,772 31,153 30,593
+Lease cost - Cost of sales 41,220 29,772 31,153

-Lease cost - SG&A 1,796 2,509 2,507
+Lease cost - SG&A 941 1,796 2,509

-Lease cost - Depreciation & Amortization 2,326 2,356 2,137
+Lease cost - Depreciation & Amortization 2,254 2,326 2,356

-Lease cost - Interest expense 320 404 479
+Lease cost - Interest expense 236 320 404

-Net lease cost \$ 34,214 \$ 36,422 \$ 35,716
+Net lease cost \$ 44,651 \$ 34,214 \$ 36,422

 Amounts recognized as right-of-use assets related to finance leases are included in Property, plant and equipment, at cost in the accompanying consolidated balance sheet, while amounts related to finance lease liabilities are included in Current installments of long-term debt and Long-term debt.
-As of December 31, 2022, and December 25, 2021, right-of-use assets and lease liabilities related to finance leases were as follows (in thousands):
+As of December 30, 2023, and December 31, 2022, right-of-use assets and lease liabilities related to finance leases were as follows (in thousands):